mohammad21saif/MARL_course/midsem/README.md

 ## ANSWER:

 Q-learning without epsilon greedy and with epsilon greedy is used.
+Epsilon-greedy is implemented as decaying to balance exploration and exploitation.
+At the early stages of training, agent should explore more to gather information about rewards associated with states and actions.
+As agent learns over time it should explot the its learned knowledge.

 To run without epsilon-greedy, change the following variables inside ```main()``` function.
 ```bash